6 Types of Fashion Aesthetics: Ditch Trends, Own Your Style

 • Bandanas, dungarees, bomber shorts, and slip dresses for a 90s fashion aesthetic.
 Or how about plaid shirts, graphic t-shirts, ripped jeans, and loose garments for this decade’s grunge aesthetic?

 • For a 2000s fashion aesthetic (apparently, that’s considered vintage, nowadays?!
-We feel old): bright colours, low-rise jeans, statement necklaces, and dresses over jeans
+I feel old): bright colours, print t-shirts, low-rise jeans, statement necklaces, and dresses over jeans

 3. Cottagecore aesthetic